tuopouk/skewedphillips/README.md

 https://skewedphillips.herokuapp.com/

 Sovellus toimii PWA:na, joten sen voi ladata standalone-versiona esim.
 Androidille tai Windowsille.
+Nyt on lisätty sivu myös englanniksi ja ruotsiksi.

 # Skewed Phillips

 I made a Dash application in which you can train machine learning models to predict unemployment rate in Finland based on Finnish consumer price indexes of different products.
 The app utilizes Finnish open data and is mostly targeted towards Finnish audience.
-Other languages might be added in the future.
+There is still an English and a Swedish subpage.

 You can select which products' price indexes you use and the application uses dynamic callbacks to register the products.
 Then you need to select a machine learning algorithm and tune its hyperparameters.
 Again, Dash dynamic callbacks are used to get information out of the hyperparameters.
 Then you can test your model's performance on a selected time and analyze the impact of each feature with Shapley values.
 You can iterate to find the best set of products and methodology.
 You can also apply principal component analysis.
 You can also do some exploratory data analysis on how each product behaves in accordance with unemployment and how the products' price indexes cross correlate.
 Finally you can make a prediction for a given time based on your inputs of expected change of consumer price indexes.
 You can apply averaging, same change for every product or just set each product's expected change individually.
 The test and forecast results can be exported to Excel files.